-Excellence.
 In the context of a professional education, information alone is never the ultimate goal.
 What we seek is the wisdom and judgment to use information to its fullest, most appropriate potential.
 This means that the key, unavoidable test to be applied to any decision made by any member of our community is whether it moves that person-and us as a whole-in the direction of distinction rather than the merely adequate.
 This value is therefore an attitude, not a result.
 Excellence means that Emory Law faculty's standards for itself and its students must be high.

 Integrity.
 For everyone in our professional context-practicing lawyers, professors, staff, and students-an ethic of integrity is essential as well.
 This value means much more, however, than simply honesty.
 It is the consistent personal application of an inner ethic of excellence.
 Law students must recognize that they are no longer mere consumers of education.
 As "professionals" rather than just "students," Emory Law students are expected to be full-fledged participants in their professional development.
-When they become practicing lawyers, integrity means remaining faithful to the bedrock elements of the rule of law on which the legitimacy of their work depends.
+When they become practicing lawyers, integrity means remaining faithful to the bedrock elements of the rule of law on which the legitimacy of their work depends the values of excellence and integrity.
+Law students at Emory are entitled, then, to demand the professional and educational best from the faculty and their fellow students, just as faculty are entitled to demand the same from fellow faculty and students.
+When these demands are met, all members of the law school community can enjoy the respect that becomes a natural and integral part of the environment.

 Respect.
 In the context of a professional education, the ethic of respect also has a more focused meaning than its conventional moral form.
-While all members of the law school community should treat each other with personal respect, professional respect is dependent on a person's commitment to the values of excellence and integrity.
-Law students at Emory are entitled, then, to demand the professional and educational best from the faculty and their fellow students, just as faculty are entitled to demand the same from fellow faculty and students.
-When these demands are met, all members of the law school community can enjoy the respect that becomes a natural and integral part of the environment.
+Although all members of the law school community should treat each other with personal respect, professional respect is dependent on a person's commitment to